ocaml/dune/doc/stanzas/mdx.rst

   some dependencies.

 - ``(locks <lock-names>)`` specifies that the action of running the tests holds the specified locks.
-See the :ref:`locks` section for more details.
+See :doc:`concepts/locks` for more details.

 Upgrading from Version 0.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~